Senior medicine is embracing cannabis in higher numbers than any other demographic.

 Neurodegenerative diseases, such as Alzheimer’s and dementia, are closely linked to aging.
 Research shows that CBD’s anti-inflammatory and neuroprotective properties may help to prevent or slow the development of age-related diseases.
 A 2018 report from the World Health Organization supported the theory that CBD may offer relief of the symptoms of neurodegenerative diseases, including Alzheimer’s, Parkinson’s, and Multiple Sclerosis.

 Furthermore, a 2014 study published in Journal of Alzheimer’s Disease concluded that CBD was able to reverse some of the cognitive deficits of mice with Alzheimer’s Disease.
 The study showed that CBD reduced neuroinflammation and social recognition deficits.

 Unfortunately, many seniors face deteriorating mental health.
 Depression and anxiety, in particular, are two of the most common mental health issues that occur in the elderly, and these often occur in tandem.

-But cannabis may be able to provide some help in this area too.
+But, cannabis may be able to provide some help in this area too.
 Studies show that CBD demonstrates effective antidepressant activity.
-A 2010 study even found that CBD was able to induce antidepressant-like effects in patients that were comparable to pharmacological antidepressants.
+A 2010 study even found that CBD was able to induce antidepressant-like effects in mice that were comparable to pharmacological antidepressants.
+Humans studies will follow.

 One possible mechanism for this antidepressant and anxiolytic effect is through CBD’s activation of the 5-HT1A receptor.
 Research has found that CBD may be able to exert a fast and maintained antidepressant effect by enhancing serotonin and glutamate levels.
 Serotonin is a nerve cell chemical that is associated with improving mood and depression levels.
 When CBD activates the 5-HT1A receptor it initiates serotonin production.